 In addition to maintaining a regular schedule of eating well, sleeping, and exercising as you are able, we recommend taking time to dive into or try out a meditative or reflective practice of your choice – see a few options that colleagues have recommended below.

 - Calm has curated a list of free resources to use

 - Insight Timer Free meditation app

-- This particular meditation (Yoga Nidra for Sleep) is AMAZING for sleep induction.
-Available on insight timer which is a free app (you can bookmark the meditation to return to).
+- Meditation for Insomnia: This particular meditation (Yoga Nidra for Sleep) is AMAZING for sleep induction.

 - SELF-COMPASSION WITH KRISTIN NEFF Many different exercises that can remind you of the mantra, "You have enough, you know enough, you do enough, you ARE enough."